8.2 Enhance fish and wildlife populations to increase nutrient uptake and biomass storage by animals

 Wildlife Protection Areas

 Protected areas where fish and wildlife cannot be disturbed or harvested are effective management tools that increase population sizes within their boundaries, while generating an overflow effect that enhances regional populations.
 FWC has designated 34 Critical Wildlife Areas (CWAs) in Florida, two in Sarasota County and one in Manatee County.
-While their primary purpose is to protect nesting bird colonies, they also serve as de facto preserves.

 Approach

 More research is needed on the viability of stock enhancement of shellfish and fish for nitrogen storage and removal.
 Survival and growth data will help determine the best age for stocking and potential harvest, which will in turn determine methods and cost effectiveness.
-A regional collaborative on shellfish restoration could identify and expand effective methods and include FWC-FWRI, the Gulf Shellfish Institute, SBW, SBEP, CHNEP, The Nature Conservancy, and the Southwest Florida Oyster Working Group (see Chapter 9.2).
+A regional collaborative on shellfish restoration could identify and expand effective methods and include FWC-FWRI, the Gulf Shellfish Institute, SBW, SBEP, CHNEP, All Clams on Deck, The Nature Conservancy, and the Southwest Florida Oyster Working Group (see Chapter 9.2).

-A fish harvesting pilot project could be conducted in Venice Gardens to determine the cost-effectiveness of harvesting non-native fish for nutrient removal.
 Fish harvest (cleanup and possible composting) from waterways and beaches during red tide events should be prioritized and included in emergency response protocols, potentially employing commercial fishing vessels that are otherwise out of operation.

 Additional marine protected areas could be established in the region to protect juvenile fish and shellfish habitat, including seagrass and coastal wetlands.
 The Jim Neville Preserve in Roberts Bay and the Sister Keys in Sarasota Bay are potential candidates as some protections have already been secured by community stakeholders, and restoration and enhancement activities are underway.